NYUCCL/psiTurk/docs/index.rst

 WARNING!!!!!! **psiTurk** is currently undergoing a major update that will break compatibility with past versions.
 Documentation is now being updated to refer to the project version in the /dev branch.
-Sorry for confusion, but things will settle down shortly.
+Sorry for confusion, but things will settle down shortly!

 --------------